mh2rashi/LinguaTune/README.md

 <h2 align="center">LinguaTune: Harmonizing Speech Barriers</h3>

   <p align="center">
-    Take your videos to the next level with our state of the art AI platform designed to transcribe vidoes with near-human accuracy.
+    Take your videos to the next level with our state-of-the-art AI platform designed to transcribe videos with near-human accuracy.
 Add captions or voice-over in any language of your choice effortlessly.
   </p>

   # <a href="https://lingua-tune.vercel.app/">Live Demo</a>